-BUDGET DETAIL WORKSHEET
+BUDGET DETAIL WORKSHEEET

-The Sub-recipient is required to provide a completed budget detail worksheet, to the Division, which accounts for the total award as described in the "Proposed Program Budget".
+The Recipient is required to provide a completed budget detail worksheet, to the Division, which accounts for the total award as described in the "Proposed Program Budget".

-If any changes need to be made to the "Budget Detail Worksheet", after the execution of this agreement, contact the grant manager listed in this agreement via email or letter.
+If any changes need to be made to the "Budget Detail Worksheet", after the execution of this agreement, contact the Grant Manager listed in this agreement via email or letter.

-FY2015 Budget Detail Worksheet- Eligible Activities (Not limited to activities below) Developing hazard/threat-specific annexes that incorporate the range of prevention, protection, response, and recovery activities Developing and implementing homeland security support programs and adopting ongoing DHS national initiatives Developing related terrorism prevention activities Developing and enhancing plans and protocols Developing or conducting assessments Hiring of full or part-time staff or contractors/consultants to assist with planning activities (not for the purpose of hiring public safety personnel fulfilling traditional public safety duties) Conferences to facilitate planning activities Materials required to conduct planning activities Travel/per diem related to planning activities Overtime and backfill costs (in accordance with operational Cost Guidance) Other projects areas with prior approval from FEMA Issuance of WHTI-compliant tribal identification cards (HSGP only) Activities to achieve planning inclusive of people with disabilities TOTAL PLA NNING EXPE NDITURES \$ 2 Developing, Delivering, and Evaluating Training Overtime and backfill for emergency preparedness and response personnel attending FEMA-sponsored and approved training classes.
-Overtime and backfill expenses for part-time and volunteer emergency response personnel participating in FEMA training.
-Training Workshops and Conferences Activities to achieve training inclusive of people with disabilities Full or Part-Time Staff or Contractors/Consultants
+Allowable Planning Costs Quantity Unit Cost Total Cost Developing hazard/threat-specific annexes that incorporate the range of prevention, protection, response, and recovery activities Developing and implementing homeland security support programs and adopting ongoing DHS national initiatives Developing related terrorism and other catastrophic event prevention activities Developing and enhancing plans and protocols Developing or conducting assessments Hiring of full or part-time staff or contractors/consultants to assist with planning activities (not for the purpose of hiring public safety personnel fulfilling traditional public safety duties) Materials required to conduct planning activities Travel/per diem related to planning activities Overtime and backfill costs (in accordance with operational Cost Guidance) Issuance of WHTI-compliant Tribal identification cards Activities to achieve planning inclusive of people with disabilities and others with access and functional needs Coordination with Citizen Corps Councils for public information/education and development of volunteers Update governance structures and process and plans for emergency communications Activities to achieve planning inclusive of people with limited English proficiency ANNING EXPL NDITURES \$10.5 Allowable Training Costs Quantity Unit Cost Total Cost Overtime and backfill for emergency preparedness and response personnel attending DHS/FEMA-sponsored and approved training classes Overtime and backfill expenses for part-time and volunteer emergency response personnel participating in DHS/FEMA training Training Workshops and Conferences Activities to achieve training inclusive of people with disabilities and others with access and functional needs 100 M